Character & Fitness Addenda: What Are They & What Should I Disclose?

 I’ll refer to these as character and fitness questions.
 If you check “yes,” you’ll have to write a short essay to explain what happened.

 Before we get into the details, I want to give some credit to others who have written about this issue.
-Asha Rangappa, Dean of Admissions at Yale Law School, wrote a great blog post about required addenda.
+Asha Rangappa, Former Dean of Admissions at Yale Law School, wrote a great blog post about required addenda which is, unfortunately, no longer available.
 Former Dean of Admissions of the University of Chicago Law School Anna Ivey also wrote about this subject in The Ivey Guide to Law School Admissions, and her colleague Gregory Henning wrote about it in Anna Ivey’s blog.
 The following lessons about addenda synthesize Dean Rangappa’s post with Mr. Hening’s blog post, Ms. Ivey’s book, and my experience as an editor.

 Some students think they don’t have to disclose an incident that was expunged from or not recorded in their permanent record.
 Most law school applications, however, don’t ask if an incident was recorded; they ask if it happened.
 That means that your permanent record is irrelevant.
 If you sat before a disciplinary board, had to retake a test, or suffered any other consequence—even if you were found innocent—you’re obligated to report it.